Probing an emergent $U(1)$ extension of the Standard Model at colliders: Settings of emergent scenario

 \subsection{Description of spacetime}

-The spacetime at more fundamental level is assumed to be a five-dimensional fiber bundle $M_5$, which is generally nontrivial, whose base manifold and fiber are $\mathbb{R}^{3,1}$ and the Lie group manifold $U(1)$, respectively.
-[Note that, in the case of that the fiber bundle spacetime $M_5$ is trivial, $M_5$ would be a global product of $\mathbb{R}^{3,1}$ and $U(1)$.]
-In this sense, a local region of the spacetime $M_5$ looks like a product $V_i\times U(1)$ where $V_i$ is a local region of $\mathbb{R}^{3,1}$ \cite{Nakahara}.
-Since the local coordinates for a point in the spacetime $M_5$ are given by, $(x^\mu,e^{i\theta})$, where $\{x^\mu\}\in\mathbb{R}^{3,1}$ and $e^{i\theta}\in U(1)$ with $\theta$ to be dimensionless real parameter.
+Spacetime at a more fundamental level is assumed to be a five-dimensional fiber bundle $M_5$, which is generally nontrivial, whose base manifold and fiber are $\mathbb{R}^{3,1}$ and the Lie group manifold $U(1)$, respectively.
+[Note that, in the case that the fiber bundle spacetime $M_5$ is trivial, $M_5$ would be a global product of $\mathbb{R}^{3,1}$ and $U(1)$.]
+In this sense, a local region of spacetime $M_5$ looks like a product $V_i\times U(1)$ where $V_i$ is a local region of $\mathbb{R}^{3,1}$ \cite{Nakahara}.
+Since the local coordinates for a point in spacetime $M_5$ are given by, $(x^\mu,e^{i\theta})$, where $\{x^\mu\}\in\mathbb{R}^{3,1}$ and $e^{i\theta}\in U(1)$ with $\theta$ to be dimensionless real parameter.
 The general coordinate transformation, which corresponds to the transition from one local coordinate system to another, is given by

-Let us present some important properties of the spacetime $M_5$.
+Let us present some critical properties of spacetime $M_5$.
 The tangent space $T_pM_5$ at a point $p\in M_5$ is always decomposed into a direct sum of two subspaces without reference to the local coordinate system as \cite{Nakahara}

 where $H_pM_5$ and $V_pM_5$ are four-dimensional horizontal tangent subspace and one-dimensional vertical subspace, respectively.
 The subspaces $H_pM_5$ and $V_pM_5$ are spanned by the covariant bases respectively given by